Lada Niva: VAZ-1922 Bronto "March-1"

 Bronto March is one of the few mass-produced vehicles on ultra-large-diameter pneumatic wheels.
 A production is being made by the PSA Bronto in Tolyatti since 1997.
 In the first 8 years of production, about 350 cars were produced.

 APAL-21541 "Stalker"

 A modification based on the VAZ-21214, it was planned for series production at the plant "Pishchemash" in the city of Argun, Chechen Republic.
 This short run is made by LLC "APAL" since 2003.

 Long versions

 Niva with BRDM-2-style modification.

 Notable owners

 Vladimir Putin bought a Niva in May 2009.
 He showed his camouflage-painted Opel-engined offroader in the Russian media, allegedly to support domestic car producers despite the 2008 financial crisis.

 Serbian football player Aleksandar Kolarov received a certificate for a Lada 4×4/Niva as a reward for scoring a goal in his team's match against Costa Rica during the Russia 2018 World Cup.

-Norwegian musician Varg Vikernes is seen driving a Lada Niva in his 2013 indie film ForeBears.